 Are you working on creating a portable jewelry display for craft fairs?
 You're in luck!
-I have lots of gorgeous booth photos to give you ideas and inspiration for creating your own display.
+I have lots of gorgeous booth photos to give you ideas and inspiration for creating your own display for craft shows.

 If you're not a jewelry maker, and you're building a different kind of craft booth, be sure to check out these photos, too.
-Apply a bit of creativity, and a lot of the ideas here will work for displaying all kinds of small items, not just jewelry.
+With a little bit of creativity, you'll be able to apply a lot of the ideas here for displays of all kinds of small items, not just jewelry.

 I earn a commission for purchases made through links on this page.